 With more than 45 major makerspaces across MIT's campus, finding the right tools at the right time can be difficult.
 Mobius allows you to quickly locate the materials, machines and spaces you need to move your project forward.

-Some makerspaces are limited to students in a specific class, course or research group.
-Some makerspaces are open to everyone.
-You'll be able to use the Mobius app to determine which spaces you can access, and who you can contact to gain permission to access a particular makerspace.
+Some makerspaces are limited to specific classes, courses of study or groups, but others are open to everyone.
+Mobius can help you determine which spaces you can access and who you need to contact if you need to gain permission to a space.

-One feature of the Mobius app will be the ability to pay for shop materials, parts and machine time.
-We will also be partnering with local vendors to establish quick, reliable and affordable rapid prototyping services during busy times on campus.
-Beginning in Fall 2016, MakerBucks and MakerGrants will be available for students once they have completed MakerLodge training.
+Mobius makes it easier to pay for materials, parts and machine time, which can be done directly through the web portal.
+We are also partnering with local vendors to establish quick, reliable and affordable prototyping services during busy times on campus.